 The property definition for dfdl:encoding is changed to distinguish DFDL standard encodings from other implementation-defined encoding names.

-DFDL standard encoding names are defined in Section .
+DFDL standard encoding names are defined in Section Section 34: Appendix D: DFDL Standard Encodings.
 When supported, a conforming DFDL implementation must implement them in a uniform manner so that they are portable across all DFDL implementations that implement them.

 Additional implementation-defined encoding names may be provided only for character set encodings for which there is no IANA name standard nor CCSID standard nor DFDL standard encoding.
 These implementation-defined encodings must have "X-" as a prefix to their name, as they are subject to being superseded by IANA or DFDL standard encoding names.